 new coloring books

-I plan on making chicken soup from scratch and freezing it but haven’t gotten around to that part yet 🙂 but at least I am mostly ready for the next illness.
+I plan on making chicken soup from scratch and freezing it but haven’t gotten around to that part yet 🙂 but at least I am ready for the next illness.

 Of course with my luck it won’t be anytime soon because I am now prepared for it….but that really isn’t a bad thing!